1stage/Aquarius-MX/docs/README.md

 ## To-Be Completed
 - **Aquarius MX Quick-Start Guide:** How to get up and running quickly with your new Aquarius MX.
-- **USB BASIC Commands:** A supplement to the original Aquarius Users Guide (Guide to Home Computing) that shows how to use the newly added USB BASIC commands.

 ## Logo Usage Recommendations
 - **Keep it in Proportion** - Maintain the proper proportions of the Aquarius MX logo.
 Don't squash or stretch the logo to fill empty space.
 In most design/layout applications, this means dragging to resize the logo from the CORNER points, not the sides.